ME-ICA/tedana/CONTRIBUTING.md

 git merge master
 ```

-In the event of confusion, please ping in the Gitter for help.
+In the event of confusion, please open a draft pull request of what you're working on and indicate
+the problem you're having so that a developer can help you.
 We strongly recommend you *not* use the `git rebase` command when working with and contributing to the `tedana` repository.

 ### Advanced Development